jdoleary/Eden/sample/more/Features.md

         - 🔑[Obsidian named block ids](https://help.obsidian.md/Linking+notes+and+files/Internal+links#Link+to+a+block+in+a+note)
 - 🔲 Custom Static Components (similar to shortcodes)
 - 🔲 Site search
-    - make entire garden available in json like [Maggie Appleton's Garden.json](https://maggieappleton.com/_next/data/yUhDOUNEYA1W3PsJNBhvU/garden.json) This will be necessary to support homepage
+    - ✅ make entire garden available in json at /garden.json for advanced usage
 - 🔲 🔑⛰️Backlinks should include optional context snippets
 - 🔲 🍎Metadata `thumbnail` for article for when it's displayed in an index page
 - 🔲 Embeddable content
     - ✅ Embeddable Youtube Videos
+    - ✅ Embeddable Vimeo Videos
     - 🔲⛰️Embeddable Tweets
 - 🔲 🌀Ability to create different object types, ontologies, and tags
     - Example: https://www.gwern.net/About#confidence-tags
     - Example: Maggie Appleton's site, which has "Notes", "Essays", and "Patterns", among other collections of different objects
 - 🔲 🍎Expandible/collapsible blocks
-- 🔲 Navigation: Support for vertical and horizontal nav, primary and secondary, floating navbar, nested or expanded megamenu navigation
 - 🔲 Sidenotes, in margin
     - https://www.gwern.net/Sidenotes
 - 🔲 ⛰️Support syntax highlighting